JianyuLin1999/pyActivityParser/paper_draft.md

 - Cross-platform deployment in clinical settings

 ### 1.3 Objectives
-This study presents PyGGIR, a Python implementation that:
+This study presents pyActivityParser, a Python implementation that:
 1. Replicates core GGIR functionality for accelerometer data analysis
 2. Provides a modular, extensible framework for method development
 3. Enables seamless integration with Python-based research workflows